 Coping with Emotional Pain

-6 ways to WIN when coping with emotional pain and tragic circumstance.
+7 Ways to WIN: when coping with emotional pain and tragic circumstances

 Exercise – exercise is an incredible stress and pain reliever.
 When you exercise you release neuro chemicals like serotonin & dopamine which may help alleviate feelings of depression.